alexhwilliams/blog.teddyhyde.com/_posts/2013-11-14-using-html-entities-inside-titles-with-jekyll.md

 tags : []
 published: true
 ---
 Someone recently tried to use HTML entities inside their blog title.

+    title: <my html="tag">

 Jekyll crashed when generating the page with:

     malformed XML: missing tag start